denischupau/ESPHome-IR-reflective-break-barrier/README.md

 * use a small microcontroller with hoardware PWM (i.e. ATTiny85) connected to the ESP01, to generate the 38kHz carrier with the arduino function "tone(38000);" and its modulation, and also make the detection of the breach and generate an event (pin transition to simulate a button press/release, serial message) so ESPhome only has to report on this event when it can, no time-sensitive task.
 * as in a few of the resources: 2 NE555 to generate the 38kHz (38,461Hz) carrier and its modulation, and also the detection, old school, but efficient and reliable!

+Imrovements:
+* make the I2S DMA pattern generate the "blinks" also by inserting 0s in the 38kHz pattern

 ## Resources and inspiration

 Thanks to them all for their good work: